-Even if there is concern about disputes over unrecorded oral statements, it can be argued that complete exclusion of such statements is overkill.
+Let's assume, arguendo, that the merits of including oral statements within the rule of completeness needs to be discussed.
+Is there a reason to be concerned about oral statements because they might be harder to prove than written and recorded ones?
+The answer would seem to be that even if there is concern about disputes over unrecorded oral statements, complete exclusion of such statements is overkill.
 While there might be a dispute about the content or existence of some unrecorded statements in some cases, surely the difficulty of proof is a matter that could be handled on a case-by-case basis under Rule 403.
 The argument would be that the fairness rationale of Rule 106 should apply to completing unrecorded statements, unless the court finds that the probative value of the completion is substantially outweighed by the difficulties and uncertainties of proving whether and what was said.